Sanofi (NASDAQ:SNY) Issues FY 2022 Earnings Guidance

 Sanofi (NASDAQ:SNY – Get Rating) issued an update on its FY 2022 earnings guidance on Sunday morning.
-The company provided earnings per share (EPS) guidance of $7.24-$7.31 for the period.
+The company provided EPS guidance of $7.24-$7.31 for the period.
 The company issued revenue guidance of -.

 About Sanofi